Together, We Can End Unsheltered Homelessness

 Tents and makeshift structures, shopkeepers’ doorways, inoperable, unlicensed, uninsured cars, RVs, trailers, and boats will no longer be needed as a person’s primary residence with ample beds available each night for every Portlander.

-Our community safety laws (camping, vehicle licensing, sanitation) can now be enforced.
+Our community safety laws (no camping, vehicle licensing, sanitation) can now be enforced.

 Every resident and public safety official, police officer, firefighter, Portland Street Response, outreach worker, will be able to say to a homeless person without a roof: